 When it comes to blog design, Wix has a vast array of templates for bloggers.
 These are available in themes for personal blogs, tech websites, lifestyle bloggers as well as fashion and beauty.”
 The selection is so large that you’re sure to find something that will work well with your blog.

-The Wix editor we would describe as an unstructured editor that allows you move and resize on page elements at the click of a button.
+The Wix editor is as an unstructured editor that allows you move and resize on page elements at the click of a button.
 You can also add in premade sections which you can then edit.

 Most bloggers would want to add a simple grid layout of their most recent posts to the homepage and with Wix you can do just that at the click of a button.